edwardkarra/tangle/README.md

 ## License

-ISC License - see package.json for details.
+MIT License - see package.json for details.

-## Roadmap

-See `specifications.md` and `architecture_description.md` for detailed development plans and technical architecture information.